xMIL: Insightful Explanations for Multiple Instance Learning in Histopathology: Introduction

 Figure \ref{fig:hnscc_heatmap_main} showcases the importance of understanding positive and negative evidence for a prediction.
 Only \method uncovers that the model found evidence for the presence of the biomarker, but stronger evidence against it.
 This explains why it predicted the biomarker to be absent and enables pathologists to extract insights about the visual features that support or reject the presence of the biomarker according to the model.
 The example illustrates the strength of our approach, suggesting that \method represents a significant advance for model debugging and knowledge discovery in histopathology.

 The paper is structured as follows: In Section \ref{sec:background}, we review MIL assumptions, models, and explanation methods related to this work.
 In Section \ref{sec:towards_xMIL}, we introduce xMIL as a general form of MIL, and \method as a solution for it.
 In Section \ref{sec:experiments}, we experimentally show the improved explanation quality of our approach.
 We demonstrate how to extract insights from example heatmaps in Section \ref{sec:usecases}.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=9pt] \item \textbf{Methodical}: Despite attempts to apply XAI to MIL models in histopathology (e.g.\ \cite{lu2021clam, lipkova2022deep, lu2021ai, wagner2023transformer, javed2022additivemil, early2022shapmil, chen2022pan, calderaro2023deep, song2024analysis, el2024regression}), there exists no formalism guiding the interpretation of the heatmaps and defining their desired properties. xMIL is a novel framework addressing this gap.
+Within xMIL, heatmaps estimate the instances’ impact on the bag label, which makes their interpretation straightforward and insightful.

+\item \textbf{Empirical}: Our extensive empirical evaluation of XAI methods for MIL on synthetic and real-world histopathology datasets is the first of its kind.
+It reveals that the widely used MIL explanation methods regularly yield misleading results.
+In contrast, \method sets a new state-of-the-art for explainability in AttnMIL and TransMIL models in histopathology.

+\item \textbf{Insight generation}: Previous studies \cite{javed2022additivemil, early2022shapmil} conducted qualitative assessments of heatmaps on easy-to-learn datasets like CAMELYON or TCGA NSCLC.
+The insights gained in these settings are limited to model debugging, i.e., ``Does the model focus on the disease area?''
+To our knowledge, we are the first to present a method generating heatmaps that enable pathologists to extract fine-grained insights about the model in a difficult biomarker prediction task. \end{itemize}